Lorenz Announces Early Childhood Day Treatment

 Lorenz Clinic has initiated a significant expansion plan at its Chaska location, where the clinic has been actively pursuing the development of added service lines including early childhood day-treatment and family-focused home-based services in addition to its existing outpatient psychotherapy and medication management offerings.
 Overall, the initiative will provide notably expanded access to early childhood mental health services in Carver County and outlying areas where such services for very young children have been conspicuously lacking.
 The program will open 3/1/20.

 The new Day Treatment and its companion Home-Based program will feature high treatment fidelity and demonstrable clinical outcomes.
-Young children often require access to various levels of care, and these changes will offer families a more seamless experience of what for many has become an inaccessible and all-too-fragmented system.
+Young children often require access to various levels of care, and these changes will offer families a more seamless experience of what for many has become an inaccessible and

 The expanded clinic will features four service lines: